 Ariana Grande is the master of tactical promotions for album releases, tweet-and-deletes, powerhouse vocals and pop perfection.
-If her second album, “My Everything” from 2014, didn’t prove the last, then her last two, 2018’s “Sweetener” and 2019’s “thank u, next,” surely solidified it.
+If her second album, “My Everything” from 2014, didn’t prove the last, then her past two albums, 2018’s “Sweetener” and 2019’s “thank u, next,” surely solidified it.
 They emphasized the role that her social media posts — tweets of unknown lyrics, Instagram videos of unreleased audio — played in marketing her album.
 But has “Positions,” her surprise drop of 2020, added another well-tailored pop album to Grande’s discography?
 Almost.

 “Sweetener” and “thank u, next” ventured into R&B and trap respectively, offering different worlds to her discography both in tone and story.
 Born from a tumultuous, traumatic and viscerally public part of her career and personal life, “thank u, next” was enormous and intimate, curated with careful attention to its lyrics and vibrant sound.
 However, “Positions” presents little else than what “Yours Truly,” her debut, gave in 2013.
 It is passive pop with some flourishing outliers.
 The songs sound unfortunately familiar, the very quality it seemed “Sweetener” and “thank u, next” were trying to subvert.

 To the tune of distorted, orchestral background music, the album sounds like an electronic dream, with every track linked by soaring violins and snapped together with striking trap beats.
 The opener, “shut up,” makes effective use of the strings section, an energetic juxtaposition to Grande’s airy vocals.